-What to do if a child tells you they have been abused:
+What to do if a child tells you they have been abused by a member of staff (including volunteers):

 Where the allegation is against a member of staff you should refer to authority's guidance which takes into account the Welsh Government's guidance circular 002/2013 Disciplinary and Dismissal Procedures for School Staff which replaces circular 007/2011 and Welsh Government guidance circular 009/2014 Safeguarding Children in Education: Handling allegations of abuse against teachers and other staff.
+(A summary of procedures is included in the appendix E: Professional Allegations/Concerns).